 You store a number of types of information within the Sales Lead Profile.
 One type is information in Custom Fields, and if you create a Job from this Sales Lead, the custom field information will be carried over.

 After you give a quote to a potential client, it often happens that they will ask for a new version with changes.
 If you have previously been creating quotes using a word processor, you’ve probably created the new version by copying the initial one and revising it.
 SMMware allows you to continue this familiar and comfortable pattern.
 Within the Sales Lead Profile, these multiple revisions are labelled as Quote versions.
 You can copy a version, modify it, and save it to arrive at the new document to send to the client.
+You can also write a private note explaining what is different about the new version.
 See the diagram below, which shows that the Sales Lead Profile includes two versions so far.